Quantitative comparative linguistics: Language change

 Change happens continually to languages, but not usually at a constant rate, with its cumulative effect producing splits into dialects, languages and language families.
 It is generally thought that morphology changes slowest and phonology the quickest.
 As change happens, less and less evidence of the original language remains.
 Finally there could be loss of any evidence of relatedness.
-Changes of one type may not affect other types, for example sound changes do not affect cognancy.
+Changes of one type may not affect other types, for example sound changes do not affect cognacy.
 Unlike biology, it cannot be assumed that languages all have a common origin and establishing relatedness is necessary.
 In modelling it is often assumed for simplicity that the characters change independently but this may not be the case.
 Besides borrowing, there can also be semantic shifts and polymorphism.

-Analysis input

-Data

-Analysis can be carried out on the "characters" of languages or on the "distances" of the languages.
-In the former case the input to a language classification generally takes the form of a data matrix where the rows correspond to the various languages being analysed and the columns correspond to different features or characters by which each language may be described.
-These features are of two types cognates or typological data.
-Characters can take one or more forms (homoplasy) and can be lexical, morphological or phonological.
-Cognates are morphemes (lexical or grammatical) or larger constructions.
-Typological characters can come from any part of the grammar or lexicon.
-If there are gaps in the data these have to be coded.

-In addition to the original database of (unscreened) data, in many studies subsets are formed for particular purposes (screened data).

-In lexicostatistics the features are the meanings of words, or rather semantic slots.
-Thus the matrix entries are a series of glosses.
-As originally devised by Swadesh the single most common word for a slot was to be chosen, which can be difficult and subjective because of semantic shift.
-Later methods may allow more than one meaning to be incorporated.

-Constraints

-Some methods allow constraints to be placed on language contact geography (isolation by distance) and on sub-group split times.

 Databases

 Swadesh originally published a 200 word list but later refined it into a 100 word one.
 A commonly used IE database is that by Dyen, Kruskal and Black which contains data for 95 languages, though the original is known to contain a few errors.
 Besides the raw data it also contains cognacy judgements.
-This is available online.
 The database of Ringe, Warnow and Taylor has information on 24 IE languages, with 22 phonological characters, 15 morphological characters and 333 lexical characters.
 Gray and Atkinson used a database of 87 languages with 2449 lexical items, based on the Dyen set with the addition of three ancient languages.
 They incorporated the cognacy judgements of a number of scholars.
 Other databases have been drawn up for African, Australian and Andean language families, amongst others.